MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-service-sid.md

     ```

 The NT AUTHORITY\SYSTEM account needs to be present as a SQL login and must not be disabled.
 This login must also be present and enabled for cluster nodes and Always On.

-## Service SID for SQL Server Cluster Instances and AG

 To configure HealthService Service SID for monitoring of SQL Server failover cluster, perform the following steps for each cluster node: